CDL-Dryad/vagrant-dryad/README.md

-vagrant-dash
+vagrant-dryad
 =============

-Vagrant and Ansible config for building a Dash VM
+Vagrant and Ansible config for building a Dryad VM

-Uses Ubuntu 12.04 64-bit, Ansible, MySQL, Java8, Ruby
+Uses Ubuntu 16.04 64-bit, Ansible, MySQL, Java8, Ruby

-See also [Dash2 installation](https://github.com/CDLUC3/dashv2/blob/development/documentation/dash2_install.md) for the details of the process that is automated by this codebase.
+See also [Dryad installation](https://github.com/CDL-Dryad/dryad/blob/master/documentation/dryad_install.md) for the details of the process that is automated by this codebase.

 ## Requirements

 These applications must be installed on your host machine.
-They will be used to build and run a virtual machine for Dash.
+They will be used to build and run a virtual machine for Dryad.

 1. [Vagrant](http://vagrantup.com) (version 2.0 or higher)
 2. [Ansible](http://ansible.com) (version 2.0 or higher)